opendr-eu/opendr/docs/reference/engine-target.md

 ### class engine.target.BoundingBox3D
 Bases: `engine.target.Target`

-This target is used for 3D Object Detection.
+This target is used for 3D object detection and tracking.
 A bounding box is described by its location (x, y, z), dimensions (w, h, d) and rotation (along vertical y axis).
 Additional fields are used to describe confidence (score), 2D projection of the box on camera image (bbox2d), truncation (truncated) and occlusion (occluded) levels, the name of an object (name) and